Privacy Questions and Answers

 Making package data available to others allows them to download, build on, and depend on your work.
-In the vast majority of cases, npm stores data in and metadata about every version of every package indefinitely, unless it's unpublished.

 To sign up for paid services, npm requires your payment card data. npm itself does not collect or store enough information to charge your card itself.
 Rather, Stripe collects that data on npm's behalf, and gives npm security tokens that allow npm to create charges and subscriptions.

 npm uses your payment card data only to charge for npm services.